DumbiFadhil/edas-api/README.md

 EDAS (Evaluation based on Distance from Average Solution) API is a decision support system implemented in Go (Golang).
 This API allows users to evaluate multiple alternatives based on various criteria and rank them accordingly.
 It provides a robust and efficient solution for multi-criteria decision making.

+This algorithm provides a structured way to evaluate and rank multiple alternatives based on their performance across various criteria.
+It's particularly useful when criteria have varying importance (weights) and can be either beneficial (higher scores are better) or cost-oriented (lower scores are better).

+**How EDAS Works**

+1. **Average Score Calculation:**
+   - For each criterion, calculate the average score across all alternatives.

+2. **Distance Calculation:**
+   - For each alternative and criterion:
+      - Determine the positive distance (how much better the alternative is than average).
+      - Determine the negative distance (how much worse the alternative is than average).
+      - Adjust distances based on the criterion's type (benefit or cost) and weight.

+3. **Normalization:**
+   - Normalize positive and negative distances to a 0-1 scale for easier comparison.

+4. **Final Score:**
+   - Calculate a final score for each alternative by combining normalized distances.
+This score considers both how much better the alternative is on some criteria and how much worse it might be on others.

+5. **Ranking:**
+   - Sort alternatives based on their final scores, from highest to lowest.

+## Code Breakdown
+1. **Initialization:**
+    ```Go
+    criterionAverages := make(map[string]float64)  // Map to store average scores
+    rankedAlternatives := make([]models.RankedAlternative, len(alternatives)) // Slice for ranked results
+    ```
+Two data structures are created:

+criterionAverages stores the average score for each criterion. rankedAlternatives will hold the final results (alternatives with their calculated scores and ranks).

+2. **Calculate Average Score per Criterion:**
+    ```Go
+    for _, criterion := range criteria {
+        totalScore := float64(0)
+        for _, alt := range alternatives {
+            totalScore += alt.Scores[criterion.Name]
+        }
+        criterionAverages[criterion.Name] = totalScore / float64(len(alternatives))
+    }
+    ```
+- We iterate through each criterion.
+- For each criterion, we sum the scores across all alternatives.
+- The total score is divided by the number of alternatives to get the average.
+- The average score is stored in the criterionAverages map.

+3. **Calculate Average Score per Criterion:**
+    ```Go
+    for _, alt := range alternatives {
+        var positiveDistance, negativeDistance float64
+        for _, criterion := range criteria {
+            avg := criterionAverages[criterion.Name]
+            score := alt.Scores[criterion.Name]
+            // ... (calculations for positive and negative distances based on criterion type)
+        }
+        alt.Scores["PositiveDistance"] = positiveDistance
+        alt.Scores["NegativeDistance"] = negativeDistance
+    }
+    ```
+- We iterate through each alternative.
+- For each criterion, we calculate:
+  - The positiveDistance (how much better the alternative is than average).
+  - The negativeDistance (how much worse the alternative is than average).
+- These distances are adjusted based on whether the criterion is a "benefit" (higher score is better) or "cost" (lower score is better).
+- The calculated distances are stored in the alt.Scores map.

+4. **Normalize Distances:**
+    ```Go
+    // ... (find maxPositiveDistance and maxNegativeDistance)

+    for _, alt := range alternatives {
+        alt.Scores["NormalizedPositiveDistance"] = alt.Scores["PositiveDistance"] / maxPositiveDistance
+        alt.Scores["NormalizedNegativeDistance"] = alt.Scores["NegativeDistance"] / maxNegativeDistance
+    }
+    ```
+- After finding the maximum positive and negative distances, we normalize them to the range of 0 to 1.
+- Each alternative's positive and negative distances are divided by the respective maximum values.

+5. **Calculate Final Score:**
+    ```Go
+    for i, alt := range alternatives {
+        finalScore := (alt.Scores["NormalizedPositiveDistance"] + (1 - alt.Scores["NormalizedNegativeDistance"])) / 2
+        rankedAlternatives[i] = models.RankedAlternative{Name: alt.Name, Score: finalScore}
+    }
+    ```
+- For each alternative, the final score is calculated as the average of the normalized positive distance and the complement of the normalized negative distance (1 minus the normalized negative distance).
+- RankedAlternative structs are created to store the Name and Score of each alternative.

+6. **Rank Alternatives:**
+    ```Go
+    sort.SliceStable(rankedAlternatives, func(i, j int) bool {
+        return rankedAlternatives[i].Score > rankedAlternatives[j].Score
+    })

+    // Assign ranks
+    for i := range rankedAlternatives {
+      rankedAlternatives[i].Rank = i + 1
+    }
+    ```
+- The rankedAlternatives slice is sorted in descending order based on the Score of each RankedAlternative.

+7. **Create Response and Save History (Optional & Require MongoDB Connection)**:
+    ```Go
+    // Create EDASResponse
+    edasResponse := models.EDASResponse{Ranking: rankedAlternatives}

+    // Save to history
+    history := models.History{
+      EDASRequests:  []models.EDASRequest{request},
+      EDASResponses: []models.EDASResponse{edasResponse},
+      Rankings:      rankedAlternatives,
+    }

+    err := SaveHistory(history)
+    if err != nil {
+      log.Println("Failed to save history:", err)
+    }

+    return edasResponse
+    ```
+- An EDASResponse is created, containing the ranked alternatives.
+- Optionally, the request, response, and rankings can be saved to a history.

 ## Features

 - **Multi-criteria Decision Analysis:** Evaluate alternatives based on multiple criteria.